-The Princess falls asleep, and upon awaking-"Behold! the river was no longer brown, but clear and blue as the air, and at the bottom of the water something shone and glittered like the sunbeams themselves.
+The Princess falls asleep, and upon awaking-"Behold ! the river was no longer brown, but clear and blue as the air, and at the bottom of the water something shone and glittered like the sunbeams themselves.
 Irina again girt up her garments and waded in-she must see what it was that shone with so wondrous a gleam.
-And lo! it was pure gold.
+And lo ! it was pure gold.
 She fell on her knees, there in the stream, and gave God thanks, aloud and earnestly.
-Gold! gold!
-Now she could help!
+Gold ! gold !
+Now she could help !
 She went carefully on through the

-The Hyperborean Mountains where the gems were found and where the Griffins had their nests, are manifestly the mountains of hyper BOREAS, i.e. above the storms and blasts of BOREAS, the Northern Wind.
-The Hyperboreans, according to HERODOTUS, "extended to the Sea," and this sea, one may assume, was the same as that alluded to by Wordsworth-
+The Hyperborean Mountains where the gems were found and where the Griffins had their nests, are manifestly the mountains of hyper1 BOREAS, i.e. above the storms and blasts of BOREAS, the Northern Wind.
+The Hyperboreans, according to HERODOTUS, "extended to the Sea,"2 and this sea, one may assume, was the same as that alluded to by Wordsworth-

-"Hence in a season of calm weather, Though inland far we be, Our Souls have sight of that immortal sea Which brought us hither."

-According to some accounts, the Griffin "layeth in his nest a stone that hight Smaragdus against venomous beasts of the mountain."
-Smaragdus was a generic name applied to stones of a green colour, but more particularly to the Emerald, and the Emerald symbolised "hopes of immortality."
-Precious stones were, as has been seen, considered to be symbols of Truths, and the stone Smaragdus thus water and gathered up the golden grains and little fragments, filling her mantle with them till the burden was almost too heavy for her.
+"Hence in a season of calm weather, Though inland far we be, Our Souls have sight of that immortal sea Which brought us hither."3 water and gathered up the golden grains and little fragments, filling her mantle with them till the burden was almost too heavy for her.
 And now she hurried home with her treasure and poured it out before her husband.
 Her children were yet alive, though weak and sorely exhausted; and they scarcely knew her again, she was so emaciated and sunburnt.
-Vet now messengers went forth into distant lands and bought corn, maize and hay, seeds and cattle; and the river never grew weary of giving till the famine was at an end, and laughing green, and sleek cattle, covered the Roumanian meadows once more."-Legends from River and Mountain, Carmen Sylva, pp. 135-138.
+Yet now messengers went forth into distant lands and bought corn, maize and hay, seeds and cattle; and the river never grew weary of giving till the famine was at an end, and laughing green, and sleek cattle, covered the Roumanian meadows once more."-Legends from River and Mountain, Carmen Sylva, pp. 135-138.